viviansanchez/viviansanchez/README.md

 ## Hey there!
 Welcome to my profile :smile:
-At the moment, I am working at [Epistemic](https://github.com/EpistemicData), as a Front-End Developer.
-The stack I am working with includes React, React Native, Expo, Tailwind, TypeScript, Zod, Tanstack Query, Axios and more.
+I previously worked at [Epistemic](https://github.com/EpistemicData) and [Pullup](https://github.com/Pullup-Software), as a Front-End and Mobile Developer.
+The stack I worked with includes React, React Native, Expo, Tailwind, TypeScript, Zod, Tanstack Query, Axios and more.
 I previously worked at [Epsilon Academy](https://github.com/epsilon-academy), an edtech startup, as a Full Stack Web Developer.
 The stack I worked with included Svelte, SvelteKit, Tailwind, TypeScript, Zod, Skeleton UI, Pocketbase and Playwright.
-I am also enrolled in a React course and a React Native course, both by [Rocketseat](https://app.rocketseat.com.br/), so I can hone my skills.
 <br>

 ### Technologies